jhauberg/lext/README.md

 A container holds all the pieces of text that can be *sequenced* by a *generator*.

-A LEXT can have any number of containers.

 The following example defines a container named `letter` that holds the strings `a`, `b`, `c` and `d` (each string delimited by a single comma `,`):

 ```